cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 : A unique 32-byte nonce used to protect this Envelope.

 ct
-: Encoding of encrypted and authenticated credential extensions list.
+: Encoding of encrypted and authenticated credential extensions list (`secret_credentials`).

 auth_data
-: Encoding of an authenticated credential extensions list.
+: Encoding of an authenticated credential extensions list (`cleartext_credentials`).

 auth_tag
 : Authentication tag protecting the contents of the envelope.